 Springfield's businesses jack up their prices in anticipation of the moneyed film crew, while the kids at Springfield Elementary are given new reason for excitement — auditions for the key role of sidekick Fallout Boy will be held at the school.
 At first, Bart appears to be a lock for the part, but he's slightly shorter than what the filmmakers want, and by the time he's managed to at least appear taller, they've decided to go with Milhouse instead.

 Production commences.
-Homer allows the crew to use the Simpson house as a filmmaking location and gets to slack off with Teamsters, horses are painted to look like cows, and Wolfcastle's elocution lessons prove to have limited success.
+Homer allows the crew to use the Simpson house as a filmmaking location and gets to slack off with Teamsters, the city imposes taxes on wearing poofy director's trousers and another one on not wearing such pants as well as other silly regulations, horses are painted to look like cows, and Wolfcastle's elocution lessons prove to have limited success.
 But it's Bart who learns that Milhouse is miserable with the day-to-day grind of filmmaking.
 From there Milhouse literally runs away from the production, ruining the shooting of a key, one-take-only action sequence.

 This episode contains examples of:

 - Accidental Misnaming:Principal Skinner: Students, I have an announcement.
 One of your favorite comic book heroes, Radio Man —

 Principal Skinner: Strange, I shouldn't have been able to hear that.